sebastianruder/NLP-progress/english/taxonomy_learning.md

 ## Taxonomy Enrichment

-Given words that are not included in a taxonomy, the task is associate each query word with the appropriate hypernyms from it.
+Given words that are not included in a taxonomy, the task is to associate each query word with its appropriate hypernyms.
 For instance, given an input word “milk” we need to provide a list of the most probable hypernyms the word could be attached to, e.g. “dairy product”, “beverage”.
 A word may have multiple hypernyms.

 ### Datasets